krummas/DrizzleJDBC/README.md

 * `createDB=true` - create the given database if it does not exist when connecting.
 * `enableBlobStreaming=true` - experimental support for PBMS blob streaming.
 * `noPrepStmtCache=true` - Disable prepared statement cache.
+* `serverPublicKey=/path/to/publickey` - If sha256 password is used, the public can either be provided in this file or will be fetched directly from the server.

 Building and testing